brettc-git/Probability-Functions/README.md

 # Probability-Functions

-During my Fall Semester in 2020, I was taking an Engineering Probability class and wanted to apply concepts from one chapter into a program that reinforces my knowledge of probability functions such as:
+During my fall semester in 2020, I was taking an Engineering Probability class and wanted to apply concepts from one chapter into a program that reinforces my knowledge of probability functions such as:

 - Bernoulli
 - Exponential